cocos-creator/docs-3d-deprecated/en/engine/animation/animation-clip.md

 When the target path is `string`/`number`, this indicates the attribute addressed to the upper-level object, which itself specifies the attribute name.
 Otherwise, the target path must be an object that implements the interface `animation.TargetPath`.

-__Cocos Creator 3D__ has the following built-in classes that implement the self-interface `animation.TargetPath`:
+__Cocos Creator__ has the following built-in classes that implement the self-interface `animation.TargetPath`:
   - `animation.HierarchyPath` treats the upper-level object as a node and addresses it to one of its child nodes;
   - `animation.ComponentPath` treats the upper-level object as a node and addresses it to one of its components.